waldrain/waldrain.github.io/moniwonig.md

 #### 2. A/C DGN + NW Duo Split

-Initially, we planned only [NW Waermepumpe](#nw-waermepumpe) to improve heating the NW Musikzimmer.
+Initially, we planned only a minimal single-unit A/C to improve heating the OGNW Musikzimmer.

-The plan was extended to include DGN and also include cooling in summer.
+The plan was later extended to include DGN and also include cooling in summer.

 The installation may be subsidised by submitting an [Antrag auf Förderung von Energieeffizienz und erneuerbaren Energien in Gebäuden durch Einzelmaßnahmen](https://www.bafa.de/DE/Energie/Effiziente_Gebaeude/Informationen_fuer_Antragstellende/informationen_fuer_antragstellende_node.html).